-In the centralised approach, we assume that all the information are processed at a central point (e.g., cloud server) and the next action for each element in the system will be transferred at the beginning of each time step.
-Thus, for jointly optimising the power allocation at the UAVs and the phaseshift matrix at the IRS, we consider the central processing point as an agent.
+In the centralised approach, we assume that the information is processed at a central point (e.g., cloud server) and the next action for each element in the system will be transferred at the beginning of each time step.
+Thus, for jointly optimising the power allocation at the UAVs and the phase-shift matrix at the RIS, we consider the central processing point as an agent.
 The optimisation problem can be formulated by the MDP $< \mathcal{S}, \mathcal{A}, \mathcal{P}, \mathcal{R}, \zeta >$.
 Particularly, with our centralised optimisation, we formulate the game as follows:

 \begin{itemize} \item{\emph{State space}}: The agent interacts with the environment for maximising the EE performance.
-Thus, the agent only has knowledge about the local information, e.g. the reflected channel gains.
+Thus, the agent only has knowledge about the local information, e.g., the reflected channel gains.
 The state space is defined as follows:

-\item{\emph{Action space}}: With the downlink transmission in the IRS-assisted multi-UAV networks, we optimise the power allocation at UAVs and phaseshift matrix at IRS.
+\item{\emph{Action space}}: With the downlink transmission in the RIS-assisted multi-UAV networks, we optimise the power allocation at UAVs and phase-shift matrix at RIS.
 Thus, the action space is defined as follows: